sonniebailey/sonniebailey.github.io/about-content.md

 Since establishing Fairhaven Wealth in 2016 I've worked with over one hundred clients.
 However, as I provided clients on an as-needed basis, I wouldn't consider any of these to be ongoing clients.

-One of the reasons I have priced Fairhaven Wealth's services at their current level is so that at any one time, I am only ever working with a very small number of clients at one time.
+One of the reasons I have priced Fairhaven Wealth's services at their current level is so that at any one time, I am only ever working with a very small number of clients.

 I have priced and positioned this service so that at any given moment, I won't be working with more than one or two sets of clients, and no more than 20 clients per year.